Quarantine Silver Lining Calculator

 While we're staying home, nature is taking a little break

 The world-wide lockdown caused by the coronavirus pandemic definitely has one big silver lining that we can't ignore.
 With all of us staying at home, factories operating less, and all those empty roads and skies, it looks like nature is taking a little break too.
-While there's a ton of fake news going around the web, many of the unexpected effects on nature being reported are true.
+While there's a ton of going around the web, many of the unexpected effects on nature being reported are true.